VKkaps/ImgProcess/README.md

 # ImgProcess
-Identifying features in JPG or PNG images.
+Identifying features in JPG or PNG images as fast as possible.
+Designed for text based images, with a future goal of being able to identify letters.

 To run with Docker: